team-lab/longoption/README.md

 fi
 ```

- * Get option settings from help document (from stdin).
+ * Get option settings from help document (from first argument).
  * Output 'bash script'. you can `eval` this and get options as environment variables.
  * Can get un parsed options.